May 18, 2025

 BLESSING

-I Could Sing of Your Love Forever
+SENDING SONG I Could Sing of Your Love Forever

 Verse:

-Over the mountains and the sea, Your river runs with love for me
+Over the mountains and the sea, your river runs with love for me

 And I will open up my heart, and let the Healer set me free